alexey-v-paramonov/sc_website/content/en/docs/system/upgrade.md

 {{< lightbox "/images/installation/putty.png" "/images/installation/putty.png" >}}

-When you click the Open button, you will be prompted for the username: enter `root` and your password :
+When you click the Open button, you will be prompted for a username and password.
+Enter `root` as the username:

 {{< lightbox "/images/installation/putty2.png" "/images/installation/putty2.png" >}}